 The information in this article is inspired by The Rough Guide to Italy, your essential guide for visiting Italy.

 Rome has so much to see you can just aimlessly wander around and be constantly surprised.
-But don't miss the Colosseum and the Forum Romanum, keep your eyes peeled for ancient statuary and legendary Baroque fountains.
+Also, Colosseum and the Forum Romanum both make a perfect option for a day trip from Rome: look out for ancient statues and iconic Baroque fountains.

-Immerse yourself in the magical atmosphere of Rome with our tailor-made weekend tour of the Eternal Rome.
+Immerse yourself in the magical atmosphere of Rome with our tailor-made weekend tour of Eternal Rome.

-Also, have a look at our in-depth guide to the best places to stay in Rome.
+Find more accommodation options to stay in Rome, or read our guide to the best places to stay in Rome.

 Wandering Rome is one of the best things to do in Italy © Belenos/Shutterstock